wentbackward/music-theory/basic-theory.md

 </tbody>
 </table>

-There is no extra note between E and F or between B and C. Unfortunately these extra notes may have two (or more!!) names because the &flat; or &sharp; is not really a name but an instruction to the musician to sharpen or flatten by a semitone.
+There is no extra note between E and F, nor between B and C. Unfortunately these extra notes may have two (or more!!) names because the &flat; or &sharp; is not really a name but an instruction to the musician to sharpen or flatten by a semitone.
+So &sharp;&sharp; means to sharpen by a whole tone.
 In between C and D is a note that is either C&sharp; [see-Sharp] or D&flat; [dee-flat].
 This is actually to simplify things.
-We'll see how shortly.
+We'll begin to see how, as we progress.

 Let us now try naming some notes in the major scale and see what happens.
 Check these scales using the table of named semitones above and the TTSTTTS pattern.